pmotwani575/USD2BITCOIN/README.md

 mysql -u root -p
 enter password : password to launch the sql server

-Once server is launched we will create a bitcoin.py script to make a SQL connection and insert/feed the data  via Python to our Bitcoin tables
+Once server is launched we will create a datascript.py script to make a SQL connection and insert/feed the data  via Python to our Bitcoin tables

 PS : Please note we are running this script from our airflow server every 10 minutes

 #############################################

-3) For orchestration/monitoring tasks or alerting the tasks and creating alerts for our failed tasks we can use tools such as Amazon ECS with Fargate or EC2 or Kubernetes , or we can alleasst use Docker-compose for running two dockers together and same file is mentioned in folder but it wad not working for me
+3) For orchestration/monitoring tasks or alerting the tasks and creating alerts for our failed tasks we can use tools such as Amazon ECS with Fargate or EC2 or EKS , Kubernetes , or we can alleast use Docker-compose for running two dockers together and same file is mentioned in folder but it was not working for me so I opted to test this over local host separately by using or building dockers using Bridge Mode

 PS : I am communication both the containers via Bridge netwrorking over localhost

 ########################################

-4) Please find the plotting.py python script which will create the scattered plot and shows the Relationship between timeline and echange rate
+4) Please find the plotting.py python script which will create the scattered plot and shows the Relationship between timeline and exchange rate

 X AXIS : TimeLine
 Y AXIS : Exchange rate